I love gardening and I love to read. I’m no garden expert but I keep trying to learn and that’s where the books take center stage.

 My father was a life-long farmer but mother was an avid flower gardener - not much interested in food gardens.
 As a result, and probably because of her influence, I dabble in houseplants, grow herbs and a few tomatoes on the deck but my real passion is perennials.

-Sometimes I wonder where my child-sized gardening hoe and rake ended up.
+Sometimes I wonder where my child-sized gardening hoe, rake and watering can ended up.
 They probably went in a yard sale she held after I was grown, married and gone to live in the city.
-I hope they gave joy to a second generation of children.
+I hope they gave joy to a second generation of junior gardeners.

 Today our garage is stashed full of gardening equipment and I’m still in pursuit of the “perfect” garden.
 In that pursuit I’ve collected an amazing number of gardening books and I plan to use this blog to showcase some of my favorites.